ibm-vpc/terraform-provider-ibm/website/docs/d/is_instance_profile.html.markdown

   - `type` - (String) The type for this profile field.
   - `values` - (String) The permitted volume bandwidth QoS modes for an instance using this profile.

+- `supported_volume_attachment_protocols` - (List) The attachment protocols supported for volumes attached to an instance with this profile.
+Allowable list items are: `virtio_blk`. `virtio_blk`: VirtIO block device, which provides block device access for virtual server instances.
 - `zones` - (List) The zones in this region that support this instance profile.

     Nested schema for **zones**: